syncfusion/ej2-vue-docs/src/maps/maps/markers.md

 ## Expanding the marker cluster

 The cluster is formed by grouping an identical and non-identical marker from the surrounding area.
-By clicking on the cluster and setting the [`allowClusterExpand`](../api/maps/markerClusterSettingsModel/#allowclusterexpand) property in [`markerClusterSettings`](../api/maps/markerClusterSettingsModel) as "**true**" to expand the identical markers.
+By clicking on the cluster and setting the [`allowClusterExpand`](../api/maps/markerClusterSettingsModel/#allowclusterexpand) property in [`markerClusterSettings`](../api/maps/markerClusterSettingsModel) as **true** to expand the identical markers.
 If zooming is performed in any of the locations of the cluster, the number on the cluster will decrease and the overlapping marker will be split into an individual marker on the map.
 When performing zoom out, it will increase the marker count and then cluster it again.

 {% tab template= "maps/getting-started", isDefaultActive=true %}